fremstillinger/tektinderhoj/README.md

 # TekTinderhøj

-This project contains applications for reading, logging and showing data form the Project TekTinderhøj.
+This project contains applications for reading, logging and showing data form the TekTinderhøj project.

 ## Webserver